London Stock Exchange : GEM Cancellation Notice

 CANCELLATION NOTICE

-Listing and trading of the under mentioned security has been cancelled with effect from 21st February 2020.
+Listing and trading of the under mentioned securities has been cancelled with effect from 25th February 2020.

 Final Terms